Azure-Samples/record-playback-test-proxy-demo-java/README.md

+This project is a Java demo that pairs with an [Azure SDK blog post](https://aka.ms/azsdk/test-proxy) about reducing cloud testing costs.
+=

 Testing is a crucial step in the software development process, including software deployed to the cloud.
 Testing software against a live cloud service like Azure can be costly, since services must be provisioned and maintained in order to run the tests.

 The Azure SDK team has developed a lightweight test proxy that allows us to record app interactions with Azure and play them back on demand, significantly reducing our testing costs.
 We’re now excited to share this tool with the broader Azure development community and invite you to try it out for yourself.